pybuilder/pybuilder/README.md

 ## Getting started

-Pybuilder emphasizes simplicity.
+PyBuilder emphasizes simplicity.
 If you want to build a pure Python project and use the recommended directory layout, all you have to do is create a file build.py with the following content: